drdannysands/sunrisesunset/README.md

 it usually means the virtual environment wasn’t bundled correctly or is not being used.
 Try re-installing the workflow or rebuilding the virtual environment using the steps above.

+Your location is based upon your IP address, so if you're using a VPN your sunrise information will be based on the location of your VPN server.

 ### Optional Tweaks

 If you want to edit the script, right-click the workflow in Alfred → "Show in Finder" → Open `SunriseSunset.py`.